 11:45am-12:15pm Break (CEUs will not be issued for this time)

 12:15pm-1:00pm Practice and apply strategies in supporting system involved youth and their families in managing acculturation challenges

 Jeanette Lopez-Urbina, LCSW has worked in the mental health/social services field since the year 2000, in various settings in Northern and Southern California, including residential and community-based services, through services such as Wraparound, psychotherapy, and violence prevention work.
 Jeanette has worked extensively with youth and families, especially in the area of trauma, including supporting youth and families in specialized services that address gang involvement, sexual exploitation, immigration trauma, and issues related oppression, racism, and acculturation issues.
 Jeanette is a bilingual first-generation Salvadoran-American practitioner who enjoys practicing mostly from a social justice, relational, and psychodynamic approach.
 She currently holds a Private Practice in Berkeley, is part-time faculty in a mental health graduate program in the Bay Area, and has been a lecturer at UC Berkeley’s School of Social Welfare.
 Jeanette provides trainings throughout the Bay Area on topics related to the LatinX population, trauma informed care, and culturally responsive services.

-This course meets the qualifications for (2.5) BBS CEUs for LCSWs and MFTs as required by the California Board of Behavioral Sciences & is provided by Fred Finch Youth Center, CAMFT Provider #045295.
+This course meets the qualifications for (2.5) BBS CEUs for LCSWs, LMFTs, LPCCs, and LEPs as required by the California Board of Behavioral Sciences & is provided by Fred Finch Youth Center, CAMFT Provider #045295.